 St andrews (Old COurse) -

 I have played the Old Course several times now and it is a magical experience.
-It is not technically the best but the all round experience cannot be matched.
+It is not technically the best golf course in the world but the all round experience cannot be matched.

 I've detailed below how to play the course and there are plenty of different options.This is no Augusta or Pine Valley.
 If you set your mind to it with a little preparation it is pretty easy to get it sorted.